avine/formation-angular-base/doc/course/public/08_dependency_injection.md

 In the next chapter on `Pipe`s, you'll see how Angular uses `InjectionToken`s

-*😉 Note that there's also a `FactoryProvider`, but its study goes beyond the scope of this course*
+😉 _Note that there's also a `FactoryProvider`, but its study goes beyond the scope of this course_

 <!-- separator-vertical -->

 ## Dependency injection - App Initializer

-- Use an "app initializer" when you need asynchronous data to be available before the application is bootstrapped
+- Perform asynchronous tasks before the application is bootstrapped
-- If needed, you can `inject` dependencies into the initializer
+- Accepts the use of dependency injection

 ```ts
 import { ApplicationConfig, provideAppInitializer } from '@angular/core';